How Hard Water Affects Cooking, Coffee & Tea

 · Very Hard: 180 mg/L

 Some signs and symptoms of hard water are soap scum, dry hair, and skin, and clogged pipes and water fixtures.
 To find out how hard your water is, get a free water test!
-A simple water test performed by your local Culligan expert can determine how hard your water is, and what the best solutions for your water.
+A simple water test performed by your local Culligan expert can determine how hard your water is, and what the best solution is for your household.